ShusakuASANO/KYOCHAN_Chiral/README.md

 **Hardware requirement**

-Syringe pump: Many models of the syringe pumps are supported in KYOCHAN_Chral.
+Syringe pump: Many models of the syringe pumps are supported in KYOCHAN_Chiral.
 It should have a USB or RS-232 connection port.

 Temperature sensor: TC-01 (NI) is supported.